mwtan/jel/README.md

 Key features
 ------------
-- Implements most of the standard Java syntax
+- Implements the standard Java syntax for operators and flow control.
-- Implements the useful flow control statements (if, for, while, do, switch/case)
+- Implements the standard flow control statements (if, for, while, do, switch/case)
 - Performant expression parsing
 - Performant expression evaluation